Huni: Burial

 Huni's burial site remains unknown.
 Since the Meidum pyramid can be excluded, egyptologists and archaeologists propose several alternative burial sites.
 As already pointed out, Rainer Stadelmann and Miroslav Verner propose the Layer-pyramid at Zawyet el-Aryan as Huni's tomb, because they identify Huni with Khaba, who is in turn well connected with the Layer-pyramid, since several stone bowls with his Horus name were found in the surrounding necropolis.

 Alternatively, Stadelmann proposes a huge mastaba at Meidum as Huni's burial.
 Mastaba M17 was originally around 100 m large by 200 m wide and was approximately 15 to 20 m high.
 The above-ground part was made of unburnt mud bricks and filled with rubble from the second building phase of the Meidum pyramid.
 The subterranean structure contained a 3.7 m deep shaft leading into a corridor and several large chapels and niches.
 The burial chamber was plundered in antiquity, every decoration was destroyed and/or stolen.
-The large, roughly hewn sarcophagus contained the remains of a violently tattered mummy.
-Stadelmann and Peter Janosi think that the mastaba was either the tomb of a crown-prince, who died an heir to the throne of king Snefru, or it was the burial of Huni himself.
+The large, roughly hewn sarcophagus contained the remains of a mummy that was violently tattered by tomb robbers.
+The mummy was later taken to Britain and destroyed during The Blitz during World War II.
+Stadelmann and Peter Janosi think that the mastaba was either the tomb of a crown-prince, who died an heir to the throne of king Sneferu, or it was the burial of Huni himself.